This post may contain affiliate links. Read our disclosure policy here.

 How to Save Money in the Summer

 If you haven’t already noticed, I like writing about saving money.
 It’s one of my favorite topics!
-But when it comes to saving money, tips on how to save on heating bills are not going to help you in the summer.
-I’ve already written on how to save money in the fall, so naturally, I need to also write about how to save money in the summer as well!
+But when it comes to saving some extra cash and finding the best deal, tips on how to save on heating bills are not going to help you in late august.
+I’ve already written on how to save money in the fall for tips that will help you in September, October, and beyond, so naturally, I need to also write about how to save money in the peak of the summer as well!

 Each season brings its challenges and its rewards.
-Summer is a wonderful time of year because we can have our gardens going and fresh produce that we don’t have to go to the store to get.
+The warmer months are a wonderful time of year because we can have our gardens going and fresh produce (all of the tomatoes!) that we don’t have to go to the store to get.
 But it can also be challenging because you know…heat, bugs, and all the fun stuff.

-But let’s get back to thinking about the fun…and finding all kinds of tips to save money on it!
+But let’s get back to thinking about the fun…and finding all kinds of creative ways to save money on it!

 Money Saving Tips on Summer Fun

-When on vacation, when we rent a house through VRBO or Airbnb, we cook a big breakfast, pack lunches to take with us when we are out and about.
+When on summer vacation, when we rent a house through VRBO or Airbnb when we get to our destination, we cook a big breakfast, pack lunches to take with us when we are out and about.
 Whether it is the beach or just sightseeing, we rarely eat out.
 We then cookout when we get home,.
 We save a lot of money that way and feel better because we are eating like we normally do. – Angela

 My grandson and I utilize free water parks and beaches for summer fun and to cool off with packed picnic lunches – Jodi